cevr/ftld/README.md

 console.log(traversed); // None, since not all values are even
 ```

 In this example, we use the traverse function to apply toEvenOption to each value in the values array.
-Since not all values are even, the result is None.
+Since not all values are even, the result is `None`.

 #### Sequence